muldis/Muldis_Reference_Data_Tools_Java/docs/Muldis_Object_Notation_Processor_Reference.md

 # DESCRIPTION

+**IMPORTANT NOTICE:
+The current project "Muldis Object Notation Processor Reference" has been partially superseded by the other project "Muldis Data Library".
+Any further work on the current project is blocked until "Muldis Data Library" has been sufficiently completed, after which the latter is intended to be a foundation for the current project.**

-MUONP is an actively developed work in progress.
+MUONP is a work in progress.
 It is not yet ready to use for its intended purpose, nor is it yet even a minimum viable product.
-But, it might be the latter within a few weeks.
 This documentation will be rewritten or updated as the project develops.

 ## What This Is Intended To Be